samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/Overview/Overview.md

 ### Media Types
 1. Because the Internet hosts many thousands of different data types, HTTP carefully tags each object being transported through the Web with a data format label called a MIME type.
-2. MIME (Multipurpose Internet Mail Extensions) was originally designedto solve problems encountered in moving messages between different electronic mail systems.
+2. MIME (Multipurpose Internet Mail Extensions) was originally designed to solve problems encountered in moving messages between different electronic mail systems.
 3. MIME worked so well for email that HTTP adopted it to describe and label its own multimedia content.
 4. Web servers attach a MIME type to all HTTP object data.
 When a web browser gets an object back from a server, it looks at the associated MIME type to see if it knows how to handle the object.
 5. Most browsers can handle hundreds of popular object types: displaying image files, parsing and formatting HTML files,